 Litter trays should be scooped at least once a day (twice is better), with all solids removed.
 Clumping litter causes cat urine to clump (hence the name), obviously, making this easier to scoop out too.
 If too much litter has been removed, top up with a little fresh litter.

-Always wear rubber gloves when cleaning litter boxes and if you are pregnant you should avoid cleaning out litter boxes completely to avoid the risk of exposure to toxoplasmosis.
+Always wear rubber gloves when cleaning litter boxes, and if you are pregnant, avoid litter tray duties to minimise the risk of exposure to toxoplasmosis.

 I find that even with daily and weekly cleaning, litter trays can become a bit smelly over time.
-My suggestion is to completely empty out the litter trays, fill your laundry tub with hot water and your preferred disinfectant and completely submerge the litter trays for 5-10 minutes to ensure they are clean all over.
+My suggestion is to empty the litter trays completely, fill your laundry tub with hot water and your preferred disinfectant and completely submerge the litter trays for 5-10 minutes to ensure they are clean all over.

-Remove litter: Empty out the entire contents of the litter box(es) into a plastic bag.
+- Remove litter: Empty the entire contents of the litter box(es) into a plastic bag.
 Some cat litters can be flushed or used as compost.
 I am personally not a fan of either.
-Definitely don’t ever put cat litter on garden beds with fruit or vegetables growing.
+Don’t ever put cat litter on garden beds with fruit or vegetables growing.

-Disinfect tray: Avoid the use of strong smelling products as these can deter your cat from using the litter tray.
+- Disinfect tray: Avoid the use of strong smelling products as these can deter your cat from using the litter tray.
 Use the laundry sink for this.
 Many people use bleach to clean their tray.
-A solution of 1 part bleach to 32 parts water should be used.
+Use a solution of 1 part bleach to 32 parts water.
 Do not use hot or boiling water as this causes bleach to lose its effectiveness.
 Leave the bleach to sit in the tray for 10 minutes, discard, rinse out thoroughly with clean water.

 Cleaning litter trays when pregnant

-Cysts are passed in the cat’s feces, which become infective within 24 hours.
-It is therefore extremely important to remove feces from the litter tray at the very least once a day, preferably twice a day.
+Cysts pass out of the body in the cat’s feces and become infective within 24 hours.
+It is, therefore, crucial to remove feces from the litter tray at the very least once a day, preferably twice a day.
 If you are a pregnant woman, it is safer to have somebody else clean litter trays, however, if you must do them yourself, take precautions and wear rubber gloves, I also recommend covering your mouth and nose with a mask or a scarf.
 Place solids in a plastic bag and dispose of in your outside garbage bin.
-Wash your hands with the rubber gloves on, remove, and then wash your hands again.
+Wash your hands with the rubber gloves on, remove, and then rewash your hands.
 Better safe than sorry.